Two Easy Ways to Simplify Your RESP Investing

 Investing in your child’s RESP can be confusing when you have your investments scattered across several financial institutions.
 Consolidating your RESP investments in one place makes sense for several reasons.
 With one investment statement, monitoring its performance is a lot easier.
 When it comes time for your child to attend a post-secondary institution, you can benefit from attrition if your child attends a four year program (more on that later).

-Without further ado, let’s take a look why you should consider opening an RESP with Heritage Education Funds.
+Without further ado, let’s take a look why you should consider opening an RESP with Knowledge First Financial Inc.

 One Statement To Deal With